Boost your expertise in Quantum Science

 • Quantum Theory: designed for students with a background in theory and mathematics, with advanced courses on theoretical topics related to quantum information, communications and sensing.

-• Quantum Software: designed for students with a computational background, with courses on cutting-edge numerical and computational techniques
+• Quantum Software: designed for students with a computational background, with courses on cutting-edge numerical and computational techniques.

 • Quantum Hardware: designed for students with an experimental focus, these courses have a practical focus on experimental techniques and cutting-edge quantum technologies.